Reducing the risk of stroke

 To implant WATCHMAN, the physician will make a small incision in the upper leg and insert a narrow tube (catheter).
 The catheter is guided through the blood vessels to the heart and the left atrial appendage (LAA).

 Once positioned, WATCHMAN is deployed and the catheter is removed.
 Patients are usually able to return home the next day.
-Following the procedure, patients will continue to take warfarin for a period until the LAA is permanently closed.
+Following the procedure, patients will continue to take a blood thinner for a period of time until the LAA is permanently closed.

 Want to know more?
 Contact our Structural Heart team at (606) 408-2569.